 Because gifted kids often struggle with grit, sometimes emotions can arise when addressing foundational skills.
 These are kids who have found almost everything they do to be easy, so they haven’t had much practice with needing to go back or push through something difficult.

 The middle schooler may struggle with embarrassment and frustration when it’s addressed that he can’t tie his shoes.
 The teen who has a novel-a-day habit may balk at the idea that she needs to beef up her spelling skills.
-If your child expresses embarrassment at needing to work on a skill they feel is beneath them, then allow them to practice it in private, whenever possible.
+A child may express embarrassment at needing to work on a skill they feel is beneath them.
+Allow them to practice it in private, whenever possible.

 Gifted Kids Likely Just Need a Quick Refresher

 Don’t approach foundational skill building as though your child is a beginner, even though in many ways they are.
-This doesn’t mean for you to assume knowledge that they “should” have, but that they shouldn’t be made to feel as though they are taking a step (or two, or three…) back.
-Foundational skills are not backwards slides, they’re important stones.
+This means we can’t make assumptions about the knowledge that “should” have.
+Additionally, they shouldn’t be made to feel as though they are taking a step (or two, or three…) back.
+Foundational skills are not backward slides, they’re important stones.

 Foundational Skills Aren’t Backward Slides, They’re Important Stones

-Don’t use preschool spelling techniques with a tween and don’t order a whole first grade math program for your kiddo who is already attempting algebra.
+Don’t use preschool spelling techniques with a tween and don’t order a first-grade math program for a child who is already attempting algebra.
 Approach the skills gaps with the respect required of such important tasks.
 Treat riding a bike as though it were normal for any age to be mastering it for the first time.
 Approach each skill with equal consideration to avoid any belief that they’re going back, flawed, or baby-ish.
 These kids are smart, remember, so they can tell when they’re being patronized.

 It’s so easy to get caught up in the wonders of what gifted kids can do, and often asynchronous development is recognized only in the impressive leaps.
 Many focus on what has been achieved while forgetting about what has been skipped.
-Asynchronous development, though, is still development, and when a child’s mind pushes them so very forward it is up to us to remind them to build the steps underneath.
-Even when experienced in a different way, development remains to be development, and we must be certain that our children are truly growing, not simply jumping.
+Asynchronous development, though, is still development.
+When a child’s mind pushes them so very forward it is up to us to remind them to build the steps underneath.
+Even when experienced in a different way, development remains to be development.
+We must be certain that our children are truly growing, not simply jumping.

 Remind your child – or yourself – that these foundational skills would have to be learned at some point, they’re just doing it in a different order.
-Gifted kids have a lifetime of being different ahead of them, so let’s get them as comfortable as possible with meeting their unique needs in what ever way they present themselves.
-Once you’ve built a building or a person, you’ll be thankful for the extra work of reinforcing the foundation.
+Gifted kids have a lifetime of being different ahead of them.
+Let’s get them as comfortable as possible with meeting their unique needs in whatever way they present themselves.
+You’ll be thankful for the extra work of reinforcing the foundation.

 Other Posts You Might Like